Kroc/v80/bin/wla-dx/README.txt

 WLA
 ===

-WLA has four separate phases, called a little bit incorrectly passes:
+WLA has four separate phases:

-1. "pass_1.c": "pass_1()":
+1. "phase_1.c": "phase_1()":

    * The biggest data processor in WLA.

-   * Includes the include files: every time time happens the file is read in, white space is removed, lines formatted, etc.
+   * Includes the include files: every time this happens the file is read in, white space is removed, lines formatted, etc.

    * Macros are processed along with directives